muitsfriday/linebot-todos/README.md

 - The command docker `heroku container:push web` and `heroku container:release web` must run on service-message folder.

 ### Deploy on other
-There is a Dockerfile in service-message youcan build it with `docker build -t <your_image_name> .` in service-message directory and deploy it anywhere.
+There is a Dockerfile in service-message you can build it with `docker build -t <your_image_name> .` in service-message directory and deploy it anywhere.

 ### Performance concerning